A Sewing Technique that creates frayed edge seams for pillows, rag quilts and other projects.

 Sew the ‘rag quilt seams’ with a 1/2″ seam allowance.

-After the seams are sewn, you are ready for the fun part of clipping the seams with the heavy duty sewing scissors.
+After the seams are sewn, you are ready for the fun part of clipping the seams with the heavy duty sewing scissors, this is the MOST important part that aids in the fraying of the fabric edges after wash/dry is complete!
 Just remember that the seams will show on the front of your sample/rag quilt project.

 Now you should have two sets of squares sewn and seams snipped.